-Maranatha Baptist Academy participates in the Wisconsin Private School Choice Program.
+Maranatha Baptist Academy participates in the Wisconsin Private School Choice Program (WPCP).
 This voucher system allows students in the state of Wisconsin to attend a private school of their choice utilizing state funds.
 The application period for new participants in the PSCP begins on the first weekday in February and ends on the third Thursday in April.
-For the 2021-22 school year, parents will be able to apply to schools for the WPCP from Monday, February 1, 2021 to Thursday, April 15, 2021.
-Although new applications are handled on a lottery system and not on a first-come, first-served basis, new families are encouraged to apply for the PSCP as early as possible.
+For the 2022-23 school year, parents will be able to apply to schools for the WPCP from Tuesday, February 1, 2022 to Thursday, April 21, 2022.
+Although new applications are handled on a lottery system and not on a first-come, first-served basis, new families are encouraged to apply for the WPCP as early as possible.
 Families already in the voucher program are required to re-apply for the program each year.

 Applications for the Choice program are handled entirely through the Department of Public Instruction.
-More information on the program and the application for the PSCP can be located here.
+More information on the WPCP program and the application for the WPCP can be located here.
 A tutorial video for completing the Choice program application may be viewed here.

-New PSCP students seeking enrollment with MBA may be required to complete a placement test through a third-party testing service.
+All new students seeking enrollment with MBA are required to complete a placement test through a third-party testing service.
 The cost for this testing is paid by the family seeking enrollment and must be paid prior to the test being administered.
-Placement testing provides MBA with an indication of the student’s level of preparation for the academic program as well as the likelihood of his or her success in school.
+Placement testing provides MBA with an indication of the student’s level of preparation for the academic program as well as the likelihood of his or her success at MBA.

 Voucher funds provided through the Choice program cover the tuition and fee costs associated with full-time enrollment in MBA courses at Maranatha Baptist Academy.
 The true per-student cost of full-time enrollment at MBA far exceeds the amount of full-time tuition charged, and additional costs of enrollment are absorbed by Maranatha Baptist University as a ministry service.
 Voucher funds may not be used to provide for costs associated with dual enrollment, college tuition, or costs associated with such offerings.